Atticus29/zoo-tracker-angular/README.md

 ### Components

-- [ ] **add-animal**: I want to log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sex, one like and one dislike.
+- [x] **add-animal**: I want to log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sex, one like and one dislike.
 - [x] **animals-display**:I want to view a list of animals I have logged.
-- [ ] **edit-animal**:I want to click an animal to edit its name, age or caretakers.
+- [x] **edit-animal**:I want to click an animal to edit its name, age or caretakers.

 ### Pipes

-- [ ] I want options to view all animals
+- [x] I want options to view all animals
-- [ ] only young animals (less than 2 years of age)
+- [x] only young animals (less than 2 years of age)
-- [ ] only mature animals (more than 2 years of age).
+- [x] only mature animals (more than 2 years of age).
-- [ ] *filter by species*
+- [x] *filter by species*
-- [ ] *filter by diet*
+- [x] *filter by diet*

 ### General Checklist
-- [ ] Application uses a model to organize data.
+- [x] Application uses a model to organize data.
-- [ ] Components create display and behavior for your templates.
+- [x] Components create display and behavior for your templates.
-- [ ] TypeScript is used throughout application; including variable data types.
+- [x] TypeScript is used throughout application; including variable data types.
 - [ ] Users can successfully create and edit instances of a model.
-- [ ] Models can be filtered using a pipe.
+- [x] Models can be filtered using a pipe.
 - [ ] Project is in a polished, portfolio-quality state.
 (Clear code presentation, error free, basic styling, complete README, thoughtful UI, etc.)
-- [ ] README contains details on functionality you'd include in the future, given the opportunity.
+- [x] README contains details on functionality you'd include in the future, given the opportunity.
-- [ ] Required functionality was in place by the Friday deadline.
+- [x] Required functionality was in place by the Friday deadline.
-- [ ] Project demonstrates understanding of week's concepts.
+- [x] Project demonstrates understanding of week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

-### Bonus
-- [ ] Extend the functionality of the app by building out the animal model to further enhance the app.
-- [ ] Add custom SASS styling with corresponding Gulp tasks to compile.
-- [ ] Display of the total number of caretakers needed in a day.
-- [x] Add a property that records when each animal was admitted.
-The user could enter a date and time, or the app can generate a timestamp.
-- [x] Expand the application to differentiate between animals' species.
-Group the animals into those categories.
-Then include a component to display the total needed caretakers for whichever species the user selects.
-- [ ] Add a new master component to average the total age for each species.
-- [ ] Show animals based on diet type.
-Then, show all animals who eat meat (carnivores AND omnivores)
-- [ ] *deploy on firebase*
-- [ ] *set up database in firebase*
-- [ ] *optimize accessibility*
-- [ ] *DRY up*
-- [ ] *Form validation for new animals*

 ---